Joren-Vervoort/Smart_Assistant/README.md

 ## **Result Preview**

-If you run the script and say "
+If you run the script and say "Alexa, play Johnny Cash", the smart assistant will go automatically to Youtube and play the first song based on the search result using the keywords "Johnny Cash".

 [**↥ Back To The Top**](#table-of-contents)